San Antonio Drug Crime Attorney

 that you were charged in, there may be diversion programs or drug court

 programs.
 If you have been arrested and accused of drug possession and

 this is your first, second or third offense, understanding the different

 actions that could or have been taken against you is important.
 Most legal

 battles involving drug cases involve the legality of a traffic stop leading

 to the discovery of the drugs.
-It is important you contact an
+It is important you contact a

-skilled criminal defense attorney to help find the best possible action for you to take.
+skilled criminal defense attorney in San Antonio to help find the best possible action for you to take.
 Please fill out

 the form at the right of this page to be contacted for a free consultation.